NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     nodata-pixels.
 Create instead symbolic links to original images.
 This is a speedup option for mapprojected input images.

-nodata-value (default = none)
+nodata-value (default = NaN)
     Pixels with values less than or equal to this number are treated as no-data.
 This overrides the nodata values from input images.
+Must be non-negative.

 stddev-mask-kernel (*integer*) (default = -1)
     Size of kernel to be used in standard deviation filtering of input